digicas/edutime-library-android/docs/information-exchange.md

 ## Other topics to be discussed

-- [ ] versioning / deprecation of the edutime client library
+- [x] versioning / deprecation of the edutime client library --> launcher will be able to communicate with older - deprecated library versions